Can

 Dry ice and liquid nitrogen smoke machines both create

-a heavy low lying fog effect.
+a heavy low lying fog effect with water.
 The materials they use to create this

 hard to store, and the effect can now be easily created on demand